ranvis/php-cbor/README.md

     ?array $options = null,
 ): mixed;
 ```
-Encodes to or decodes from a CBOR data item.
+Encodes to or decodes from a CBOR data item string.

 ```php
 try {